itineca/itineca/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the neurobiology of depression and suicide risk, and the psychiatric impact of traumatic brain injury.
-I'm also passionate about science communication and mental health advocacy.
+bio: Research interests include the neurobiology of depression and suicide risk, and the psychiatric impact of traumatic brain injury.
+I'm also passionate about mental health advocacy and science communication!

 interests:
 - Depression & suicide risk